Environmental Conservation and Service in Costa Rica

 All participants will enroll in UNIV 492 Service Learning for 3 credits.

 This course will have pre-trip and post-trip online course components as well as in-country educational experiences, lectures, and service learning fieldwork.
-The course will have online weekly assignments beginning in mid-October.
+The course will have online weekly assignments beginning in mid-March.
 The first half of the course will focus on cross-cultural learning, partnership building, collaborative conservation, and international issues in sustainable development and ecotourism.
 While in Costa Rica, students will explore connections to the themes above through experience and service learning.
 Site visits include San Jose, Monteverde Cloud Forest, and the sea turtle conservation project will take place at the Conservation Station and Sea Turtle Research and Ecosystems in Playa Montezuma, Costa Rica on the Pacific coast.
 Students will develop projects in areas such as reforestation, cleaning of solid waste into green areas, causes of river and coastline decline, conservation and protection of sea turtles, and environmental education and community improvement in Montezuma.
 As part of a major project on the statistics of birth and arrivals of sea turtles, students will participate in environmental education in cooperation with the local School of Montezuma.

 All students will be housed in double or triple occupancy rooms at Costa Rican hotels.
 Breakfast is provided daily at all locations and many lunches and dinners are also provided.